sec-int/lightsec_25_frodokem/README.md

 ## Implementation

-The code targets the AMD/Xilinx FPGA xc7a35Tcsg324-3.
-It currently produces
+The code targets the AMD/Xilinx Artix-7 FPGA xc7a35Tcsg324-3, and a clock cycle of 100 MHz.
+It uses the following resources:

 Element | #
 --- | ---: